sentry-demos/react-error-boundary/README.md

 If you use npm run build but don't upload sourcemaps, then your Component Stack info will be minified just like your source bundle code.
 This is a common problem that customers may encounter:
 ![ComponentStackMinified](./component-stack-minified.png)

+The component stack info is ultimately just a string, so hard to parse it against the source map, this is why it's not very pretty looking.  https://github.com/facebook/create-react-app/issues/6667